Add these ingredients to spruce up your next batch of pancakes.

 Don't waste money buying bait.
 Gather your own!
 It's simple with this easy-to-make trap.

-Test your first aid and emergency response skills with scenarios inspired by Crew 409’s First Aid Meet.
+Test your first aid and emergency response skills with scenarios designed for a First Aid Meet.

 When done right, an igloo can keep you nice and cozy – even on the coldest winter night.

 Here are tips for how to avoid getting blisters and how to treat them.

 Paperwork?
 For an outing?
 When it comes to the outdoors, keeping good paperwork is part of Being Prepared.
 Download our templates to help you get started.

 Mosquitos and other bugs can spread disease and drive you crazy in the wilderness.

 Before pitching your tent, remember these six keys to choosing a safe and comfortable campsite.